The cause is often unknown but sometimes is an abnormally positioned artery that puts pressure on (compresses) the glossopharyngeal nerve.

 But sometimes glossopharyngeal neuralgia occurs when

 In glossopharyngeal neuralgia, attacks are brief and occur intermittently, but they cause excruciating pain.
 Attacks may be triggered by a particular action, such as chewing, swallowing, talking, yawning, coughing, or sneezing.
-The pain usually begins at the back of the tongue or back of the throat.
+The pain usually begins at the back of the tongue, back of the throat, or the area near the tonsils.
 Sometimes pain spreads to the ear or the area at the back of the jaw.
 The pain may last several seconds to a few minutes and usually affects only one side of the throat and tongue.

-Glossopharyngeal neuralgia is distinguished from trigeminal neuralgia (which causes similar pain) based on the pain’s location or results of a specific test.
+Glossopharyngeal neuralgia is distinguished from trigeminal neuralgia Trigeminal Neuralgia Trigeminal neuralgia is severe facial pain due to malfunction of the 5th cranial nerve (trigeminal nerve).
+This nerve carries sensory information from the face to the brain and controls the... read more (which causes similar pain) based on the pain’s location or results of a specific test.
 For the test, a doctor touches the back of the throat with a cotton-tipped applicator.
 If pain results, the doctor applies a local anesthetic to the back of the throat.
 If the anesthetic eliminates the pain, glossopharyngeal neuralgia is likely.

 Magnetic resonance imaging (MRI) is done to check for tumors.
-Computed tomography (CT) may be done to determine whether the styloid process is abnormally long.
+Computed tomography (CT) may be done or x-rays are taken to determine whether the styloid process is abnormally long.

 If these drugs are ineffective, applying a local anesthetic (such as lidocaine) to the back of the throat may provide temporary relief (as well as confirm the diagnosis).

 However, for permanent relief, surgery may be needed.
-The glossopharyngeal nerve is separated from the artery that is compressing it by placing a small sponge between them.
+The glossopharyngeal nerve is separated from the artery that is compressing it by placing a small sponge between them (called vascular decompression).